Porsche Unseen: Porsche 919 Street

 The Porsche 919 Street is a supercar concept, designed and built by Porsche in 2017, based on the highly successful Porsche 919 Hybrid LMP1 race car.
 The dimensions and basic design elements of the 919 Street are the same as that of the race car.
 However the 919 Street instead has a less-pronounced wing that connects the two rear haunches and incorporates LED taillights across its width, compared to the race car, additionally featuring a big diffuser and exhaust pipes.
 The powertrain for the Porsche 919 Street comes straight from the race car, which consists of the 2-liter turbocharged V4 and KERS energy recovery system.
 However, this iteration makes 900 hp (671 kW) than the 1,000 hp (746 kW) from the race car.

-The front cover of Porsche Unseen is the rear of the 919 Street.
+The front cover of Porsche Unseen is the rear view of the 919 Street.

 Porsche 960 Vision Turismo

-The Porsche 960 Vision Turismo is a mid-size sedan concept, designed and built by Porsche in 2016 that previewed some of the future design cues that Porsche would incorporate into the Porsche 911 (generation 991.2).
+The Porsche 960 Vision Turismo is a mid-size sedan concept, designed and built by Porsche in 2016 that previewed some of the future design cues that Porsche would incorporate into the Porsche 911 (facelifted 991.2).
 The creation of the concept happened nearly by accident, as the designer, Michael Mauer, chanced upon a sketch of the Porsche 918 Spyder and thought it had four doors instead of two.
 The supposed powertrain wavered between mid-engine format and electric format.
 The latter was chosen, and preceded the plans for Porsche to make an electric car, specifically the Porsche Taycan.
-The general contour lines and shape of the concept did end up making it on the next Porsche Panamera.
+The general contour lines and shape of the concept did end up making it on the second generation of the Porsche Panamera.

 Porsche Boxster Bergspyder

 The Porsche Boxster Bergspyder is a racing-inspired speedster concept based on the 981-generation Porsche Boxster designed and built by Porsche in 2014 that harkens to Porsche's lightest race car, the Porsche 909 Bergspyder, weighing only 384 kg (846 lbs).
 The concept is a fully-driveable prototype, and weighs just 1,130 kg (2,491 lbs), featuring a shallow windscreen, a full roll bar, instrument panels from the Porsche 918 Spyder, a single seat and a helmet shelf (in place of the passenger seat).
-Power comes from a 3.8-liter turbocharged inline-6 engine, from the Porsche Cayman GT4, with power at 393 PS (387 HP), making its weight-to-power ratio within the concept at 2.8 kg (6.17 lbs) per PS, resulting in a projected zero to 62 mph (100 km/h) acceleration time of just over 4 seconds.
+Power comes from a 3.8-liter twin turbocharged flat-6 engine, from the Porsche Cayman GT4, with power at 393 PS (387 HP), making its weight-to-power ratio within the concept at 2.8 kg (6.17 lbs) per PS, resulting in a projected zero to 62 mph (100 km/h) acceleration time of just over 4 seconds.
 The Porsche Boxster Bergspyder made its initial debut at the Gaisberg Hillclimb in 2019, however full details weren't released until November 11, 2020.
-The concept is currently on display at the Porsche Museum, next to the Porsche 909 Bergspyder.
+The concept is currently on display at the Porsche Museum, next to the 909 Bergspyder.